Academic Standards, Policies, and Procedures

 For more information contact the Texas State Board of Dental Examiners by email: information@tsbde.texas.gov or by phone: (512) 463-6400.

-Accommodations are not retroactive, and require advance notice to implement.
-To allow adequate time to evaluate the required documentation, engage in the interactive process, and make arrangements for any accommodation to be provided, requestors are strongly urged to contact UREO as soon as possible.
+Accommodations are not retroactive and require advance notice to implement.
+To allow adequate time to evaluate the request, engage in the interactive process, and make arrangements for any accommodation to be provided, requestors are strongly urged to contact the University Relations & Equal Opportunity (UREO) Office prior to the start of the semester or as soon as possible.